 What are gastrointestinal stromal tumors?

+Gastrointestinal stromal tumors start in the digestive system.
 To understand gastrointestinal stromal tumors, it helps to know something about the structure and function of the gastrointestinal system, also known as the digestive system.

 The gastrointestinal system